ALCOHOL AND FAT LOSS

 Competitive individuals i.e. athletes will almost always need to follow a 'balanced' approach to ensure they remain 'on track' with performance, strength and/or conditioning biomarkers.

-Note: Athletes currently training or in Contest Prep mode need to always budget an allowance towards their Alcohol intake for ongoing results.
+Note: Athletes in training or competing need to always budget or limit an allowance towards their Alcohol intake for ongoing results.
 This is paramount for Recovery, Performance and to negate the effects on body composition in the off-season and for an upcoming event.

 Now, you’re probably wondering how to still enjoy some alcohol in moderation without ruining the festive spirit? 🤔